 In the end there were over forty people who took the plowing challenge, including twenty-six novices.
 It was quite a surprise during the closing banquet when I was awarded third place in the novice category and was given a commemorative mug made by Mark Presher, master potter at Genesee.

 While I do not expect to be plowing anytime soon here at Shiloh, being able to participate in historic trades like plowing allows us to convey what people in the Ozarks historically had to deal with on a daily basis.

-Aaron Loehndorf is the collections/education specialist at the Shiloh Museum.
+Aaron Loehndorf is the Shiloh Museum’s collections and education specialist.